-Any allegations should be reported to your headteacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within a school.
+Any allegations should be reported to the Headteacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.

-If the allegation concerns the headteacher, then the Executive Headteacher/Chair of the Trust Board should be informed immediately.
+If the allegation concerns the Headteacher, then the CEO and Chair of the Board should be informed immediately.